TautvydasVck/Teltonika_event-reporting-testing/README.md

 - Installed additional python packages (with dependencies):
     - paramiko `pip install paramiko`
     - requests `pip install requests`
+## Launching the automatic test
+- Using command python3 launch the main file 'event-report-test.py' `python3 event-report-test.py`
+- Using flags, if necessary, provide login data, IP addresses of devices and JSON configuration file's path.
+Flag -h or --help will show you what each flag means and what it requires.
+## To create and activate virtual environment
+Virtual environment is used if it is not wanted to install packages globally
+- Install virtualenv `python3 -m pip install virtualenv`
+- Create virtual environment `virtualenv -p python3 .venv`
+- Execute the activate script `source .venv/bin/activate`
+- To deactive virtual environment type `deactivate`
+## JSON configuration file structure
+*explain config file*
+## Tips and recommendations when creating JSON configuration file
+*tips when making config file*
 ## File, Folder structure
 - [**event-report-test.py**](event-report-test.py) -> main program file
 - [**structure.json**](structure.json) -> JSON configuration file structure